nsmsn/personal-site-v2/src/now.md

 permalink: /now/
 ---

-<small class="timestamp">Updated <time datetime="2022-01-02">January 2, 2022</time></small>
+<small class="timestamp">Updated <time datetime="2022-03-13">March 13, 2022</time></small>

-My spouse and I are expecting our first child, somewhere around the first week of March.
-I am looking forward to becoming a parent!
+We recently welcomed the arrival of our <a href="/posts/2022-lullabies/">first child</a>!
+I’m taking several weeks for parental leave and getting to know this new tiny person.

 ## Learning